Azeri oil disaster an open wound for survivors

-BAKU For the survivors of a lifeboat which hung between a blazing oil rig and 10-meter waves on a wind-lashed sea, the horror lives on while the search for the comrades they saw die is not complete.
+BAKU, Jan 12 For the survivors of a lifeboat which hung between a blazing oil rig and 10-metre waves on a wind-lashed sea, the horror lives on while the search for the comrades they saw die is not complete.

 A fire still burns from the worst ever accident in Azerbaijan's oil industry.
 An enquiry continues on the Dec.
 4 disaster which took around 30 lives when a 27-hour storm raged across the Caspian Sea.